arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cloud-setup/cloud-setup.md

 ---
-title: Arduino UNO R4 WiFi Cloud Setup Guide
+title: Arduino UNO R4 WiFi Arduino Cloud Setup Guide
 description: A step-by-step guide on how to set up the UNO R4 WiFi with the Arduino Cloud.
 hardware:
   - hardware/02.hero/boards/uno-r4-wifi